BalaM314/Untitled-Electron-Game/future-things.md

 ### more settings

-including ability to rebind keys
+make rebinds save to localstorage

 fix the save format